 For Anthroposophists, Steiner notions of spirit, soul, karma, reincarnation and destiny all play a part prior to human conception and on through infancy to adulthood and the afterlife.
 A child’s soul – having chosen its own parents – reincarnates into the physical body during one of several stages of human development.

-A demonstrative example of an Anthroposophical teacher’s assessing soul development in a school pupil can be found within this transcript where parent Ray Pereira complains:
+A demonstrative example of an Anthroposophical teacher’s assessing soul development in a school pupil can be found within this transcript (Edit Nov 2020 you need to scroll down to the transcript, the vid is no longer available) which led parent Ray Pereira to complain:

 “I would like the Education Department to tell me where, in the guidelines, where reincarnation is a criteria for putting my kid up into another class or not.”

 Perhaps Ray was advised to undertake Curative Eurythmy sessions, so as to cure him of his own lack of spiritual development and understanding.

 You can find many examples of the Anthroposophical educator’s perspective here.
 From the same source you’ll find one such example, this time from an Anthroposophical doctor’s perspective, describing a version of phrenology or physiognomy as an aid to assessment of children.
 A leading UK Anthroposophical publisher is currently selling a tome on the subject, should you be interested.
 You could also buy one of Dr Gruenewald’s books from the same publisher.
 Containing ‘far-reaching new therapeutic research’ the book ‘develops a spiritual and alchemistic understanding…based on anthroposophical medical research’ within which Dr Gruenewald